gergap/vim-latexview/README.md

     vim --servername VIM --remote-silent +%l %f

-You need to start vim using "vim --server VIM <file>".
+You need to start vim using "vim --servername VIM <file>".
 This starts vim in server mode.
 This way Okular can send you commands for backward search.
 Tip: Add an alias to your `~/.bashrc`

-    alias vim='vim --server VIM'
+    alias vim='vim --servername VIM'

 In Okular you can use SHIFT-LeftMouseClick to jump into the LaTeX source.